 BC’s team, which was given observer status alongside other top research universities, attended negotiations, panels, and presentations focused on climate policy that took place from Oct.
 31 to Nov.
 12.

-Philip Landrigan, director of BC’s global public health program and Global Pollution Conservatory, helped organize BC’s delegation.
+Philip Landrigan, director of BC’s global public health program and Global Pollution Observatory, helped organize BC’s delegation.
 Not only was BC’s invitation important as a recognition of its status as a research university, but the conference was also a transformative experience for the faculty and students that attended, he said.

 “It was an extraordinary educational experience, both for the faculty and the Boston College students who were over there, just being in that space breathing the same air as people who are making these decisions is huge,” he said.